prakhar3062/SDE_Assignment/README.md

 # SDE_Assignment
 It is an api built with the flask package.
 It also uses the Pillow Package.
-It will send the generated image array in response to the api call according to the parameters provided in the api call.<br>
+It will send the generated image array in response to the api call according to the parameters provided.Most of the Server part is the main.py file. in the api call.<br>
 # Installation
 * Install the Flask package
 * Install the Pilow package
 * Run the commannd in the terminal ```build.sh```
 * Run the command in the terminal  ```run.sh```
-# API DOCUMENTATION
+# USAGE
+After installing all dependencies and libraries, run the main.py file to start the server in the localhost.
 The container expects an HTTP POST request to /generate_image, with parameters resembling the following:
 * width: the width of the image array in pixels (integer)
 * height: the height of the image array in pixels (integer)